 Fletcher Family Home | Irwin County, GA | c.
 1800s

 Built in the mid-1800s, the Fletcher Family home was originally a dogtrot style with a central hall down the middle of the, capped by dual doors on either end.
-Off the back of the house was a porch and an additional wing for the detached kitchen.
+Off the back of the house were a porch and an additional wing for the detached kitchen.

 In the 1880s, the family home was adapted for more contemporary family living when E.G.M.
 Fletcher (who had grown up here) married his first wife, Polly.
 They enclosed the dogtrot and likely made other upgrades to make the home more comfortable.